What Is It?

 Facts to Know

-It is estimated that up to 16 percent of women—roughly 13 million—will suffer with chronic vulvar pain at some point in their lives.
+- It is estimated that approximately 15 percent of women will suffer with chronic vulvar pain at some point in their lives.

-There is no known cause of vulvodynia.
-However, we do know it is not caused by an active infection, including sexually transmitted diseases; skin disorders; cancer; or neurologic or psychological disorders.
+- There is no known cause of vulvodynia.
+However, we do know it is not caused by an active infection, including sexually transmitted diseases; skin disorders; cancer; or generalized neurologic or psychological disorders.

-Diagnosis often includes a cotton swab test in which the doctor places pressure on different parts of the vulva area to locate the pain and its relative intensity.
+- Diagnosis includes a cotton swab test in which the doctor places pressure on different parts of the vulva area to locate the pain and its relative intensity.

-As with other chronic pain conditions, the unrelenting nature of vulvodynia, its negative impact on a woman's quality of life and ability to perform daily activities and the challenges encountered in its diagnosis and treatment, may lead to depression, anxiety, fatigue and low self-image, especially related to a woman's sexuality.
+- As with other chronic pain conditions, the unrelenting nature of vulvodynia has a negative impact on a woman's quality of life and ability to perform daily activities.
+The challenges encountered in its diagnosis and treatment may lead to depression, anxiety, fatigue and low self-image, especially related to a woman's sexuality.

-The goal of treatment is to manage pain, restore normal activities, improve quality of life and prevent recurrence of symptoms.
+- There is no "cure" for vulvodynia.
+The goal of treatment is to manage pain, restore normal activities, and improve quality of life.

 Questions to Ask